COVID-19 Updates: Taking steps to return to normal.

 A new licence is $600, and a renewal licence is $500.

-Builder licence applications are processed within 14 business days.
+Applications are reviewed and recommendations developed approximately 14 business days after a complete application is received.
 However, it could be longer if a builder fails to provide current and complete information.

-Ensure that your builder profile is up-to-date and aligns with your information in the Alberta Corporate Registry.
+Builders should ensure their builder profile is up-to-date and aligns with their information in the Alberta Corporate Registry.

 Before applying for a new home building permit, residential builders must: